-I teach how to transform ideas into business in the INSEAD MBA as well as in the INSEAD EMBA program ("New Business Ventures").
-I have won the INSEAD Best Teacher Award in 2015, 2016, and 2017 and was featured on Poets & Quants.
+I teach the class "New Business Ventures" to MBAs, Executive MBAs and Executives.
+The class is about how one transforms an idea into a business.
+I have gotten the Deans' Commendation for Excellence in MBA Teaching every year I taught, won the INSEAD Best Teacher Award in 2015, 2016, and 2017 and was featured on Poets & Quants.
 A topic I deeply care about with respect to teaching is how (male) professors can (and should) promote gender balance.

 My research is on crowdsourcing, competition and collaboration.
 For an overview, please see my profile on ResearchGate or Google Scholar.
 Funny story, the following list can be used to find an article to read not just to count them.

-- Piezunka, H., & L. Dahlander “Got a Rejection, Formed a Bond - Organizations Feedback on Crowdsourced Ideas" conditionally accepted at Academy of Management Journal
+- Piezunka, H., & L. Dahlander “Idea Rejected, Tie Formed - Organizations' Feedback on Crowdsourced Ideas" forthcoming at Academy of Management Journal

 - Piezunka, H., W, Lee, R. Haynes, & M. Bothner “The Matthew Effect as an Unjust Competitive Advantage: Implications for Competition near Status Boundaries” forthcoming at Journal of Management Inquiry (Article on INSEAD Knowledge)